vxpm/rust-expand-macro.nvim/README.md

 require('rust-expand-macro').expand_macro()
 ```

+this will expand whatever macro is currently under the cursor into a new buffer and will show it
+in a new vertical split.

 yes, really. that's it. a single function - no need to call setup or anything like that.

 ## special thanks